When Your Husband Won’t End His Affair

 It is understandable that many wives present their cheating husbands with firm ultimatums.
 “Either break this affair off, or I’m filing for divorce.”
-This brinksmanship approach is problematic in a number of ways.
+This brinksmanship approach is problematic in several ways.
 First, do you really mean it?
 Or is this your pain talking?

 Here is what is better to say.
 “You’re a big boy.
 You know what you want out of life.
 You gotta do what you gotta do.
 I’m not going to stand in your way to prevent you from getting what you want.
 But please pay attention.
 Listen carefully.
 I don’t want to deal with this situation.
 It’s just too painful.
 It violates everything I believe in.
 Please remember this conversation.
 So if you decide to keep this going, I will __________ (fill in the blank… but don’t ever bluff.
 Will you file for divorce?
 Move out?
 Separate?
 Be accurate and authentic here.)
 I need to protect myself and rebuild my life.
 What happens next is up to you.”

-Make sure that you are totally committed to the course of action that you claim you will take, and that you have thought through all of the possible consequences.
+Make sure that you are totally committed to the course of action that you claim you will take and that you have thought through all the possible consequences.

 It’s OK to describe emotions, but be careful not to ruminate and obsess indefinitely, or hold a perpetually aggressive stance.
-Use the emotional judo of knowing that most affairs burn out, and decide for yourself how long you will wait before you are completely comfortable taking the decisive action that you described if he fails to end his affair within your comfort zone.
+Use the emotional judo of knowing that most affairs burn out and decide for yourself how long you will wait before you are completely comfortable taking the decisive action that you described if he fails to end his affair within your comfort zone.

 According to couples therapist Terry Real, some wives also use an “in-house” divorce approach.
 They withdraw a certain degree of availability and services.
-This can be risky, but is sometimes effective strategy as well.
+This can be risky but is sometimes an effective strategy as well.

 The last thing you want to do is behave in such a way that drives your husband closer to his affair partner.
 This is a time for differentiation, but also for strategic moves.
-If you want to restore your marriage back to health, you need a carefully thought out stance.
+If you want to restore your marriage back to health, you need a carefully thought-out stance.
 Play a thoughtfully considered “long game.”

 You’re looking at anywhere from 5 weeks to almost 12 months or any point in between.
 Unfortunately, I’m also telling you that it’s not unusual for an affair to last for months on end.

 Research also tells us that 40 percent of affairs can last two years or longer.
 So what’s that last 10% about?
 These are the one-night stands, and brief flings that burn out in well under a month.

-When the dopamine fog lifts he may ask himself “Is this woman worth my marriage?
+When the dopamine fog lifts, he may ask himself “Is this woman worth my marriage?
 Half my wealth?
 My reputation?”
 When your husband decides to end his affair, it’s better for you if he ends it for his own solid reasons rather than because you badgered or threatened him.

 While you’re waiting to see if your husband will end his affair, you will benefit from being strategic, and play as long a game as you are comfortably willing to play.
 But what can do you do while you’re waiting for your husband to decide?